ProgrammeVitam/sedaccord-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

+**[DISCLAIMER]** This project is currently a POC to demonstrate the utility of such a tool for agencies and archivists.
+It means there is no true backend: mock data is returned from fake API endpoints in memory via ([in-memory-data.service.ts](src/app/services/in-memory-data.service.ts)), and SIP generation depends on an external beta service.
+However, these fake endpoint can easily be replaced by true ones, and the frontend code be reused (except for some shortcuts, like authentication, indicated in code).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.